jeezzemax/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/upgrade-wizard.md

 The distribution, downloaded by the Upgrade Wizard contains only the "hotfix" files, e.g. the bare bone files, needed for a project to run correctly.
 It does not contain the documentation or the demo project.

 > **Note:**
-The listed projects use **UI for ASP.NET MVC** 4.
-If the solution contains any projects which use **UI for ASP.NET MVC** for other MVC version, they will be displayed on a separate page.
+The listed projects use **Telerik UI for ASP.NET MVC** 4.
+If the solution contains any projects which use **Telerik UI for ASP.NET MVC** for other MVC version, they will be displayed on a separate page.
 When you complete the wizard all selected projects from the different pages will be updated.

 ##Update Project Resources